BrentonGraham/portfolio/README.md

 #### Biomedical Machine Learning
 This section includes work from a Biomedical Machine Learning course I took at CU Anschutz.
+Each assignment came with a provided data set (some clean, some not) and general assignment goals.
+No solutions were provided, however, and assignments were somewhat open-ended, so all code and work is original.

 | Topic | Description | ML Techniques | Code / Notebook |
 | :---: | :---: | :---: | :---: |